leiradel/ddlt/README.md

   * `<string>` when it's a string literal
   * `<eof>` when there are no more tokens in the source code
   * A symbol, as identified via the `isSymbol` function
-  * A keyword enclosed in square brackets
+  * A keyword, as identified in the `keywords` array when provided
 * `lexeme`: a string with the value of the token as found in the source code
 * `line`: the line number where the token is in the source code